jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 [parse_block_html](https://kramdown.gettalong.org/parser/kramdown.html#options) tells kramdown to parse markdown in block HTML tags.

 # Put lineComments.css and lineComments.js in the Assets Folder of the Jekyll Blog
-If you don't already have a folder named assets in the root folder of your Jekyll Blog, then create one.
+If you don't already have a folder named `assets` in the root folder of your Jekyll Blog, then create one.

+Create a folder named `lineComments` inside the assets folder.

 Save lineComments.css into the assets folder. lineComments.css has all the CSS that makes the comments work.